-The Department currently is drafting amendments to Title 198.
-On August 16, 2006, the U.S. Environmental Protection Agency (EPA) published final regulations that required secondary containment structures and loadout facilities for bulk storage of fertilizers and pesticides.
+On August 16, 2006, the U.S. Environmental Protection Agency (EPA) published final regulations that required secondary containment structures and loadout facilities for bulk storage of pesticides.
 The Department and the Nebraska Department of Agriculture (NDA) asked EPA to review the existing Title 198 regulations to determine equivalency with the EPA regulations.
-The Department has received the EPA review and comments, and developed modifications to Title 198 to address any deficiencies.
-The modified Title 198 will be presented to the Environmental Quality Council at the Council's December 2010 meeting.
+The Department received the EPA review and comments, and developed modifications to Title 198 to address any deficiencies.
+The modified Title 198 was presented to the Environmental Quality Council at the Council's December 2010 meeting.
+On June 27, 2011 the modified Title 198 went into effect.

-Also, on June 25, 2010, the Department and NDA modified the existing cooperative agreement to clarify the procedure for coordinating inspection activities between the two agencies.
-The modified agreement enhances the communication between the agencies and provides specific protocols to be followed when investigating Title 198 complaints.
-In FY2010, Agriculture Section staff conducted a total of 9 inspections of chemical containment systems.
+The Department and the Nebraska Department of Agriculture have a cooperative agreement that outlines the procedure for coordinating inspection activities between the two agencies.
+The agreement enhances the communication between the agencies and provides specific protocols to be followed when investigating Title 198 complaints.
+In FY2011, Agriculture Section staff conducted a total of four inspections of chemical containment systems.